Azure/Avere/src/terraform/examples/e2e/README.md

 1. Edit the config values in `config.auto.tfvars` using your favorite text editor.
 Make sure you have sufficient compute cores quota available on your Azure subscription for the selected virtual machine size(s).
 1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
 1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
-1. Review and confirm the deployment (add, change and/or destroy) of the Azure resources in this module
+1. Review and confirm the displayed Terraform deployment plan (add, change and/or destroy Azure resources)
-1. After successful deployment, use the Azure portal or CLI to start image template build processes
+1. After successful image template deployment, use the Azure portal or [CLI](https://docs.microsoft.com/en-us/cli/azure/image/builder?view=azure-cli-latest#az_image_builder_run) to start image build runs

 ## 5 Compute Scheduler